Canon 1D Mark II vs 500D

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the 500D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II and the 500D have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the 500D was followed by the Canon 550D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark II vs 500D